All Episodes

 But the Democrats are not picking these up.

-And the whole the headline, the whole story was about how um uh the news security moms just don't trust the Republicans.
+And the whole, the headline, the whole story was about how the new security moms just don't trust the Republicans.

-They're just really worried, all this stuff they they're losing the support of these women who really thought the Republicans are best on security.
+All this stuff, they're losing the support of these women who really thought the Republicans were best on security.

 If you read deep into the story, you found out also the Democrats were doing even worse.